Get Weekly Coaching Tip

-The Best Business Coaching Programs: Getting Referrals
+The Best Way to Grow Your Business in 2021: Getting Referrals

 We all know that word of mouth is the best way to grow a business.
 When you receive a referral you will have little or no competition, you will be able to command a higher price, and your referral source will have done much of the selling for you.

-The fastest way to grow your business is to begin with people that you already know.
+The fastest way to grow your business is, to begin with, people that you already know.
 People do business with those whom they know, like and trust.
 This will include people you have worked with in the past, friends, family and your current customers.
 On average, each one of us knows about 250 people.
 Among the people that you know are people who will refer business to you if you will only ask!

 Consider these facts: 20% of the people that you know will give you referrals without you having to ask.
 20% of the people that you know will never give you a referral no matter how many times you ask.
 However, 60% of the people will give you a referral if you ask in the right way.